-- 1. In determining the lowest level of fire department vehicle access, it shall not be required to consider either of the following: - 1.1.
+- 1. In determining the lowest level of fire department vehicle access, it shall not be required to consider: - 1.1.
 Recessed loading docks for four vehicles or less, and - 1.2.
 Conditions where topography makes access from the fire department vehicle to the building impractical or impossible.